zoeMeng1225/Rockbot-mini/README.md

 # Rockbot-mini
-This is Rockbot mini project
+This is Rockbot mini project with React Native
-Have completed the searching function and most of the styles required, Currently working on the rest of the function and polish the style.